-A teacher or keyworker may raise concerns if a child persistently demonstrates inappropriate behaviour.
+A teacher or key person may raise concerns if a child persistently demonstrates inappropriate behaviour.
+For children in Little Pilgrims, Kindergarten and Pre School, ABCC charts (See Appendix G) are completed to help identify triggers and patterns of behaviour.
 Concerns and feedback will be communicated to parents in order to identify and resolve issues quickly.
-Should a teacher or key worker continue to have concerns, records and observations will be kept to help track potential patterns and / or triggers on the Record Sheet of Inappropriate Behaviour to identify triggers and patterns (Appendix C).
-This form should be kept in departmental / class Pastoral files at all time.
-The purpose of this form is to create a chronological record of a child's behaviour over time.
-It is crucial that all staff, including lunchtime, playtime and after school club staff completed the same form.
+Any incidents of inappropriate behaviour should be recorded within the Wellbeing Module on iSAMS (Appendix C).
+The purpose of these records, as with the ABCC charts, is to help track potential patterns and / or triggers and also create a chronological record of a child's behaviour over time.
+It is crucial that all staff, including lunchtime, playtime and after school club staff log their concerns on iSAMS.
 This will ensure that the information record is complete and as accurate as possible.
-Where staff are unable to complete the form directly then a verbal recount of any incidents should be given to the child's class teacher who can then complete the form.
+Where staff are unable to log a concern on iSAMS then a verbal recount of any incidents should be given to the child's class teacher / Room Leader / Manager who can then complete the log.
 All incidents must be recorded / reported as soon as possible following an incident.
+ABCC charts should be uploaded to iSAMS half termly by the room manager.
+Low level behaviour can also be logged half termly with a general summary.

 Parents will be invited to attend an initial meeting to discuss in more detail experiences, expectations and strategies to support and encourage improved behaviour.
-Teacher and Keyworkers will use their professional experience to formulate Individual Provision Plans (IPPs, Appendix D) to target specific behaviours and support the child.
-Where necessary, advice will be sought from the SEND Coordinator and / or any other relevant members of staff.
+The teacher and key person will use their professional experience to formulate Individual Provision Plans (IPPs, Appendix D) to target specific behaviours and support the child.
+Where necessary, advice will be sought from the SEND Coordinator and / or the EYS SEND Coordinator as well as any other relevant members of staff.
 The IPP will be shared and agreed with parents, and the child's behaviour will continue to be monitored over a specific period of time.
 Ongoing communication with parents will continue to ensure that a consistent approach is used at school and at home.
-Where relevant the School may decide to review the length of time a child attends school each day i.e. whole day sessions in Little Pilgrims or Nursery, Larks, Owls or extra-curricular clubs in Main School.
+Where relevant the School may decide to review the length of time a child attends school each day i.e. whole day sessions in Little Pilgrims, Kindergarten or Pre School, Larks, Owls or extra-curricular clubs in Main School.

-The IPP will be shared with all members of staff that the child may come in contact with during their time in school i.e. swimming, music, clubs, specialist teachers, larks, owls etc. to ensure a consistent approach is used.
+The IPP will be shared with all members of staff that the child may come in contact with during their time in school i.e. swimming, music, clubs, specialist teachers, larks, owls etc. via the SEND Manager Module on iSAMS, to ensure a consistent approach is used.
 The IPP will be reviewed regularly to assess progress.